ingridpierre/pi-airplay/README.md

 1. On your iPhone/iPad/Mac, connect to the same WiFi network
 2. Select the AirPlay icon in Control Center or Music app
-3. Choose "Pi-AirPlay" from the list of available devices
+3. Choose "DAD" from the list of available devices
 4. Start playing music
 5. View playback information on the web interface